renanhiramatsu/RHBank/README.md

 # 🏦 RH Bank
+This is a Bank application with possible future GUI implementation, for now command-line only.
+I reviewed many important concepts of Data Structures, including Binary Trees, HashMaps, Stack/Queue, Linked List and much more.
 # 📱 Preview
 You can see the preview screenshots here.
-# ✏️ Description
-This is a Bank application with possible future GUI implementation, for now command-line only.
-I reviewed many important concepts of Data Structures, including Binary Trees, HashMaps, Stack/Queue, Linked List and much more.

 # ❗ Future improvements
 - UI Design